Kranf99/IOKranf/README.md

 * It's accessible everywhere easily (because everybody has Firefox or Chrome installed!)
 * It's not bloated: it's a single 15KB file!
 The only required file is the file "lib/iokranf.js".
 There are no dependencies to any third-party library (such as jQuery, Angular,etc.).
 * This library is very simple to use: You only need to learn the Javascript syntax any nothing else.
 No need to learn the syntax of any third-party complex & cumbersome library (such as jQuery, Angular,etc.).
 In this way, you can really focus on what really matters: algorithmics, data structure, clever code.
-* To edit your code you can use any text editor (e.g. notepad) but i suggest you to use <a href="https://code.visualstudio.com/">Visual Studio Code</a> because it has code-completion, syntax-coloring and even a nice javascript debugger directly accessible inside.
+* To edit your code you can use any text editor (e.g. notepad) but i suggest you to use <a href="https://code.visualstudio.com/">Visual Studio Code</a> because it's the best Javascript editor: It's 100% free and it has code-completion, syntax-coloring and even a very nice javascript debugger directly accessible inside.

 In the forecoming years, i intend to post many examples of usage: sorting algorithms, searching algorithms, graph algorithms, etc.

-The file "example1_tron.html" shows how to create a simple "TRON" game (also known as "SNAKE" game), to get you started!

-Who will be the first one to make a Tetris game?

 Don't forget to "star" this repository to get an update when I'll be adding new content!